 The Best Choice rating granted to Gindara defines it as “well-managed and caught or farmed in ways that cause little harm to habitats or other wildlife.”
 Gindara Sablefish raises its product in cooperation with the… Read More

-Pacific Seafood has reached a settlement with the Environmental Protection Agency (EPA) over Clean Water Act violations at their crab and shrimp processing plants in Westport, Washington, according to an EPA press release.
+Pacific Seafood has reached a settlement with the Environmental Protection Agency (EPA) over Clean Water Act violations at its crab and shrimp processing plants in Westport, Washington, according to an EPA press release.

 More than 2,000 violations had been recorded by the EPA during an unannounced inspection in 2017.
 Among them were discharge limit violations as well as incorrect sampling and incomplete or inadequate